walmartlabs/pulsar/README.md

 Whenever a job is updated, it is highlighted for one second using bright, bold text.

 In the above demo, completed jobs were also set to status `:ok`, which displays them in green.

-Completed jobs bubble up above non-completed jobs (this may change in a later release as it can be a bit disconcerting).

 [API Documentation](https://hexdocs.pm/pulsar/api-reference.html)